 What is NRR?

 Net revenue retention (NRR) measures the percentage of recurring revenue retained from existing customers over a specific period, including upsells, cross-sells, and downgrades.
 It’s a critical metric for understanding the growth potential from the existing customer base.
+Check out this calculator to see the NRR of your company.

 Now that you understand what these terms mean, let’s explore how feature adoption rate impacts retention and NRR.